Transformers Learn Low Sensitivity Functions: Investigations and Implications: Investigations on Vision Tasks

-\emph{CIFAR-10.} The CIFAR-10 dataset \citep{cifar} is a well-known object recognition dataset.
-It consists of $32\times32$ color images in $10$ classes, with $6k$ images per class.
-There are $50k$ training and $10k$ test images.\\

-\emph{SVHN.} Street View House Numbers (SVHN) \citep{svhn} is a real-world image dataset used as a digit classification benchmark.
-It contains $32\times32$ RGB images of printed digits ($0$ to $9$) cropped from Google Street View images of house number plates.
-There are $60k$ images in the train set and $10k$ images in the test set.\\ }

-We compare the sensitivity of the ViT with MLPs and a CNN \citep{lecun1989cnn} on the Fashion-MNIST dataset using $\sigma^2\!=\!5$, and with a CNN on the CIFAR-10 and the SVHN datasets using $\sigma^2\!=\!1$.
-We use a variant of the ViT architecture for small-scale datasets proposed in \citep{lee2021vision}, referred to as ViT-small here onwards; see \cref{app:expt-details} for more details and \cref{app:add-expts} for additional results \dfreplace{for different values of depth and number of heads}{where we show that varying model depths and number of heads does not affect sensitivity of ViT models.}
+We consider three datasets in this section (see \cref{app:expt-details} for details), namely CIFAR-10 \citep{cifar}, ImageNet-1k \citep{imagenet15russakovsky} and Fashion-MNIST \citep{fm}.
+We use $\sigma^2\!=\!1$, $15$ and $5$, respectively.
+We use a variant of the ViT architecture for small-scale datasets proposed in \citet{lee2021vision}, referred to as ViT-small here onwards; see \cref{app:expt-details} for more details and \cref{app:add-expts} for additional results where we show that varying model depths and number of heads does not affect the sensitivity of ViT models.
+We also compare the sensitivity of the ViT-small model and a ResNet-18 \citep{he2016residual} CNN on the SVHN dataset with $\sigma^2\!=\!1$ in \cref{app:add-expts}, which leads to the same conclusion.

-\paragraph{Transformers learn lower sensitivity functions than MLPs.} \Cref{fig:fm} shows the training accuracy and the sensitivity of a transformer (ViT-small), a 3-hidden-layer CNN, an MLP with LeakyReLU activation and an MLP with sigmoid activation.
-Note that the train dynamics match closely for all the architectures, which allows for a fair comparison of sensitivity.
-We observe that the ViT has a lower sensitivity compared to all the other models.
-At the end of training, the sensitivity values are $0.0559$ for the MLP with LeakyReLU, $0.0505$ for the MLP with sigmoid, $0.0453$ for the CNN and $0.0098$ for the ViT.

-\paragraph{Transformers learn lower sensitivity functions than CNNs.} \Cref{fig:cifar} shows the train and test dynamics as well as the sensitivity comparison between two ViTs: the ViT-small model used in previous experiments a ViT-simple model \citep{beyer2022better}, and two CNNs: a ResNet-18 \citep{he2016residual} and a DenseNet-121 \citep{Huang2016DenselyCC}.
-Note that the train and test dynamics match closely for all architectures.
-We observe that the ViTs have a significantly lower sensitivity compared to the CNNs.
-At the end of training, the sensitivity values are $0.3673$ for DenseNet-121, $0.0827$ for ResNet-18, $0.0050$ for ViT-small and $0.0014$ for ViT-simple.
+\paragraph{Transformers learn lower sensitivity functions than CNNs.} \Cref{fig:cifar} shows the train accuracies as well as the sensitivity comparison between two ViTs: the ViT-small model and a ViT-simple model \citep{beyer2022better}, two CNNs: a ResNet-18 and a DenseNet-121 \citep{Huang2016DenselyCC}, and a ConvMixer model \citep{Trockman2022PatchesAA}.
+Note that the train accuracies are comparable for all architectures, which allows for a fair comparison of sensitivity.
+We observe that the ViTs have significantly lower sensitivity compared to the CNNs and the ConvMixer model.
+At the end of the training, the sensitivity values are $0.3673$ for DenseNet-121, $0.0827$ for ResNet-18, $0.0829$ for ConvMixer, $0.0050$ for ViT-small and $0.0014$ for ViT-simple.

-In \Cref{fig:svhn}, we compare the sensitivity of the ViT-small model and the ResNet-18 on the SVHN dataset.
-Similar to the observations for the CIFAR-10 dataset, we see that the ViT has a significantly lower sensitivity.
-At the end of training, the sensitivity values are: $0.0516$ for ResNet-18 and $0.0147$ for ViT-small.\\